Reinoptland/coders-network-42/plan.md

     - fetch data (axios, useEffect)
     - Display the posts (render)

-  - Using Redux (what will change) -> Go with the Flow
+  - Using Redux (what will change) -> Check yourself & Go with the Flow

     - [x] Setup
     - [x] Create reducer for the state we are going to use (if it doesn't exist yet)